krassowski/meningitis-integration/Research_plan.md

 ### Clinical dataset
 - [x] Basic exploration: extraction, reformatting, sanity checks ([notebook](data_exploration/Clinical_data_first_look.ipynb))
-- [ ] Derived variables (e.g. age, survival) and correlations (e.g. CD4) (0.25 day)
+- [ ] Derived variables (e.g. age, survival) and correlations (e.g. CD4) [notebook](analyses/Clinical_data.ipynb)
+  - [x] derived variables
-  - which clinical variables can be used as covariates, which should be used (or, can be considered as) outcomes
+  - [x] which clinical variables can be used as covariates, which should be used (or, can be considered as) outcomes
-  - descriptive statistics to summarize characteristics of the studied cohort
+  - [ ] descriptive statistics to summarize characteristics of the studied cohort
+  - [ ] simple correlations

 ## Preliminary analyses